ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/creating-and-deploying.js.markdown

 {PANEL: Deploy a static-index}

 * To begin indexing data, the index must be deployed to the server.
-* This section provides options for deploying indexes that inherit from `AbstractIndexCreationTask`.
+* This section provides options for deploying indexes that inherit from `AbstractJavaScriptIndexCreationTask`.
 * To create and deploy an index using the `IndexDefinition` class via `PutIndexesOperation`,
   see [Creating a static-index - using an Operation](../indexes/creating-and-deploying#create-a-static-index---using-an-operation).